 Good friends with Zack Snyder.

 In addition to their artistic and financial success, Nolan's Batman films were also highly influential in shaping the business side of Hollywood from the mid-2000s onward.
-The success of 'Batman Begins' popularized the notion of 'rebooting' franchises, 'The Dark Knight' was the first Hollywood feature film to have scenes shot in IMAX (thus popularizing the format for presentations of major films), and the critical outcry regarding 'The Dark Knight' being snubbed a Best Picture nomination at the Academy Awards (despite it being one of the most lauded films of the decade) motivated the Academy of Arts and Sciences to expand their Best Picture nominations field to 10 films (which was later changed to a flexible field of 5 to 10 films, depending on the results of the vote).
+The success of 'Batman Begins' popularized the notion of 'rebooting' franchises, and 'The Dark Knight' was the first Hollywood feature film to have scenes shot in IMAX (thus popularizing the format for presentations of major films).
+The critical outcry regarding 'The Dark Knight' being snubbed (as well as Wall-E (2008)) a Best Picture nomination at the Academy Awards (despite both being one of the most lauded films of the decade) motivated the Academy of Arts and Sciences to expand their Best Picture nominations field to 10 films (which was later changed to a flexible field of 5 to 10 films, depending on the results of the vote).

 He typically casts highly acclaimed actors and actresses in his films.
 As of 2018, he has worked with 16 Oscar winners (Casey Affleck, Christian Bale, Ellen Burstyn, Michael Caine, Marion Cotillard, Matt Damon, Leonardo DiCaprio, Morgan Freeman, Anne Hathaway, Heath Ledger, Matthew McConaughey, Gary Oldman, Al Pacino, Mark Rylance, Hilary Swank, & Robin Williams) and 12 Oscar nominees (Tom Berenger, Kenneth Branagh, Timothée Chalamet, Jessica Chastain, Maggie Gyllenhaal, Tom Hardy, Hugh Jackman, John Lithgow, Liam Neeson, Ellen Page, Ken Watanabe, & Tom Wilkinson).